- Get started with TOP-10 crucial steps of photography basics:

 TOP-12 Photography Tips for Beginners:

 Some camera buttons may be located in the most inconvenient places, and holding it with two fingers is not the best option.
 That is why use your right hand index finger to press the shutter button.
-Be careful not to press any button with thumb (except for ZOOM if it is on the back side of your camera).
+Be careful not to press any button with your thumb (except for ZOOM if it is on the back side of your camera).

 Make sure that other fingers do not overlap any windows (or holes) on the front, because there are usually sensitive elements.